Emptiness formation probability, Toeplitz determinants, and conformal field theory: Conclusion

 \section{Conclusion}

 We have studied in this paper the universal properties of the emptiness formation probability, mostly focusing on a CFT approach but also trying to combine it with other numerical and exact methods.
 It has been known for some time that the EFP can exhibit strikingly different behavior, depending on the model (e.g. Ising versus XXZ).
 We have shown how the Ising universality class can be systematically understood, and performed extensive checks of our results in a simple free fermionic realization.
 It however applies away from free fermions, and can also be generalized to any minimal model.
-For example one could define an analogue of the EFP in anyonic chains \cite{Goldenchain} related to RSOS models \cite{Vincent1,Vincent2}, and obtain in the same way universal terms for this quantity.

 We used extensively the connection with the theory of Toeplitz and Toeplitz+Hankel determinants.
 While the application of such Fisher-Hartwig related results has become increasingly frequent in the physics literature, it usually allows to go further than field theoretical calculations.
 Here we managed to find an example where the CFT approach uncovers a $\ell^{-1}\log \ell$ that has yet to be proved.
 We gave an heuristic argument (discontinuities in the derivative of the ``regular'' part of the symbol) to explain its origin, but it would be interesting to perform a more rigorous and systematic study, especially in the more involved Toeplitz+Hankel case.
 In the CFT framework such occurrence requires some fine-tuning: it is a specific feature of corner free energies with angle $2\pi$, and shouldn't appear in correlations of local physical observables, or in the entanglement entropy.
 In general both approaches could be pushed much further, and we hope that our method can shed some more light on the general structure of subleading corrections to the Fisher-Hartwig formula, and its relation to the Renormalization Group in statistical mechanics.
 As an aside, we showed that the $\ell^{-1}\log \ell$ also appears in the full counting statistics for spins in the $z$ basis.